 Lezyne has stormed the cycling computer market with a range of great products.
 The Super GPS Enhanced is one of five computers released as part of the Year 10 product launch.
-The old version of the Super GPS was our also the winner of our Best Buy Award and the new Enhanced version retains the same low price with huge improvements in functionality and connectivity.
+The old version of the Super GPS was the winner of our Best Buy Award and the new Enhanced version retains the same low price with huge improvements in functionality and connectivity.
 The inclusion of turn-by-turn navigation is at the top of the list of features that set the Super GPS apart from other computers in this price range.
 If you are on a budget and need a GPS enabled cycling computer with amazing sensor compatibility and smartphone integration, look no further.
 The Micro C is our new Best Buy winner, with all of the same features as the Super GPS in a smaller and lighter package and a slightly lower price.

 Ease of Use

 The Super GPS Enhanced is one of the more user-friendly cycling computers we tested.
 It scores a 7, putting it in the upper end of the ranking.
-Great smartphone integration via the Lezyne Ally application gave the score a significant bump up.
+Great smartphone integration via the Lezyne Ally V2 application gave the score a significant bump up.
 Four tactile buttons control all functions and are used for navigation between screens.
 Two buttons are located on each side of the housing and are substantial enough to be felt with gloves on.
 Each button has multiple functions, depending on the screen you are currently on.
-The Garmin Edge 520 also uses tactile buttons to perform all functions, but it has seven separate buttons.
+The Garmin Edge 520 Plus also uses tactile buttons to perform all functions, but it has seven separate buttons.